Menu Close

 A Compassus hospice care team typically consists of the following:

-The first step in quality hospice care is listening to you, your doctor, and other healthcare providers.
-We should never forget that your goals guide our care.
+The first step in quality hospice care is listening to the patient, the patient’s doctor, and other healthcare providers.
+The patient’s goals guide our care.

 Medical Director and Physicians